[Complete Code] GUI Calculator in Python using PyQT4

 Code for GUI Calculator in Python

-Simply copy and save it in python file.
+Simply copy and save it in a Python file.
 Run it.

 import sys